Asbestos Surveys CQ Pty Ltd specialise in the following services

 (d) a health and safety representative requests a review in certain circumstances.

-Such re-inspections will determine if any remedial action such as encapsulation, isolation or removal of the asbestos containing materials is required by way of noting an areas level of risk on the updated register.
+Such updates/re-inspections will determine if any remedial action such as encapsulation, isolation or removal of the asbestos containing materials is required by way of noting an areas level of risk on the updated register.

 General guidance on the risk management process is available in the Code of Practice: How to Manage Work Health and Safety Risks 2011.